This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Denmark.

 What procedure applies in the event that remedies are required in order to secure clearance?

 If the DCCA finds that a merger gives rise to concerns, the parties may propose remedies in order to obtain an approval.
 Remedies should preferably be offered as early as possible.
 Remedies offered late in Phase II will extend the time frame of Phase II in order to grant the DCCA at least 20 business days to assess the remedies.
 The offered remedies will usually be market tested.

 What are the penalties for failure to notify, late notification and breaches of a prohibition on closing?

 The parties will be punished with fines if they;

-- fail to submit a full-form notification within ten business days upon request from the DCCA when the DCCA revokes an approval of a merger filed under the simplified procedure due to the parties’ submission of incorrect or mis-leading information;
+- fail to submit a full-form notification within ten business days upon request from the DCCA in a situation where the DCCA has first approved a merger under the simplified procedure, but the approval was based on the parties’ submission of incorrect or misleading information;

 - implement a merger despite a prohibition against implementation;